 Returning Heroes Education Act Expanded; Missouri Leads the Nation and Opens its State Universities and Colleges for Combat Veterans From Across the United States

 The University of Missouri System and the Missouri Legislature has heeded the advice of Missouri's most effective Veteran advocate's team and has opened the doors welcoming many of our country's eligible combat veterans into the empty seats of the University of Missouri System's classrooms.
 Erik has been steadfast in his advice to bring a truly global, diverse, and progressive experience into the state's publicly funded classrooms.
 His advice to legislators regarding declining enrollment remains: "Look to our nation's combat veterans."

 Missouri has appropriately expanded the "Returning Heroes Education Act" (RHEA) to include all American combat veterans that relocate to our state, bringing their diverse, global experience

 into our state colleges and universities.
-Any qualifying veteran that relocates into our great state has to simply register to vote or, more importantly, establish residency to receive this
+Any qualifying veteran that relocates into our great state has to simply establish residency, or most importantly, register to vote to receive this earned

-incredible earned benefit.
-The legislation is remarkable, as it further expands RHEA to incorporate any combat veterans' last discharge, extending their eligibility should they have joined
+benefit.
+The approved legislation is remarkable, as it further expands RHEA to incorporate any combat veterans' last discharge, extending their eligibility should they have joined their

 Erik's Bill has also increased eligibility from ten years to 20 years from the combat veteran's last discharge.